-Normally, this process requires the user copy and paste from the data source to the chosen software to create the document.
+Normally, this process requires the user to copy and paste from the data source to the chosen software to create the document.

 Adobe InDesign and InDesign Server are the ultimate graphics program for creative editorial projects.
 They allow you to make this task quicker with its Data Merge InDesign feature.
-You can learn InDesign basics here: pagination.com/indesign-basics
+You can learn InDesign basics here.
+Check out also our InDesign Data Merge API.

-In this page you’ll cover every aspect of Data Merge for InDesign starting from:
+In this page we’ll cover every aspect of Data Merge for InDesign starting from:

 - a section with interesting notions and tips;